Peter Kalikow: Early life

 His grandfather Joseph Kalikow emigrated to the United States from Russia in 1899 and began the Kalikow real estate dynasty by developing housing on large tracts of undeveloped farmland in Queens in the 1930s.
 By the 1950's Joseph and his sons made a small fortune from the post-World War II housing boom having built over 20 six-story apartment buildings.

 Career

 After graduating from Hofstra University, Kalikow began his career in real estate in 1967.

 His first building was the Park Kensington, completed in 1969 in Great Neck.

 In the late 1970 Kalikow befriended Alfred Momo, a former car racing team manager who worked for Jaguar.

-Over a shared passion for elegance and speed the two decided to create a sophisticated high-performance GT car with understated styling, the interior appointments and space of a Jaguar, and the tractability of an American V8 drivetrain.
-Less than two years later the Momo Mirage was born.
+The two collaborated to create the Momo Mirage.

-The concept earned the Mirage a front cover shoot of the December 1971 issue of Road & Track.

-Unfortunately the market and economic situation in Italy where the car was being produced, changed dramatically.
-Production came to a grinding halt and only a handful examples were built.
+The concept was featured on the front cover of the December 1971 issue of Road & Track.
+Due to the market and economic situation in Italy where the car was being produced, only a handful examples were built.